 Impala are a very common species of antelope that is found all over Africa.
 We have outstanding Impala hunting on all of our hunting areas, particularly in Limpopo Province.
 No African plains game hunting safari is complete without an Impala.

 Klipspringer translates literally to “cliff jumper”, which is a good description of these small and nimble animals.
 They inhabit rocky mountainsides, so be prepared to do some climbing if you want to hunt Klipspringer.

 The Mountain Reedbuck may be the most underrated animal hunted in South Africa.
 They are challenging to hunt, have a beautiful hide, and taste delicious.
-We have some outstanding trophy quality Mountain Reedbuck on our hunting areas in Gauteng Province.
+We have some outstanding trophy quality Mountain Reedbuck on our hunting area in Mpumalanga Province.
 Consider adding one to your next plains game hunting safari.

 The Ostrich is both the largest and has the fastest land speed of any bird in the world.
 The Ostrich has extremely tasty meat and makes a very unique trophy.

 Nyala are another member of the spiral horned antelope family that may be hunted in South Africa.
-We hunt these magnificent animals on our hunting area in Gauteng Province.
+We hunt these magnificent animals on our hunting area in Mpumalanga Province.

 The Steenbok is another common, yet small and underrated antelope that inhabits the bushveld.
 Like the Duiker, the Steenbok is another great addition to many plains game hunting safaris and are typically taken by chance when hunting something else.

 The Tsessebe is actually the fastest antelope in Africa.
 Similar in appearance to Red Hartebeest, they are a strange looking animal because their shoulders are higher than their hips.

 The Warthog is another one of Africa’s best known species of game.
 These animals are also extremely popular among hunters and are a cornerstone of any African plains game hunting safari.